ybiquitous/eslint-config-ybiquitous/README.md

 }
 ```

-If you use this pacckage only on Node.js, `ybiquitous/node` is recommended:
+If you use this package only on Node.js, `ybiquitous/node` is recommended:

 ```json
 {